-Case ii involved simulations similar to case i, except data were simulated in which the random errors were given by a t-distribution with 3 degrees of freedom.
+Case ii involved simulations similar to case i, except that we simulated data in which the random errors were given by a t-distribution with 3 degrees of freedom.
 The t3 distribution has fatter tails (positive kurtosis) than a normal distribution.
-Applying the same estimation model as in case i for a grid with 1042 locations, there was no bias in the estimates, and the precision was similar to that when simulated with a Gaussian distribution (case i).
+Applying the same estimation model as in case i for a grid with 1042 locations, there was little bias in the estimates, and the precision was similar to that when simulated with a Gaussian distribution (case i).
 Furthermore, type I error rates were not inflated, showing that type I error rates are robust to non-Gaussian random errors.

 iii.
 Spatial data with latent spatial autocorrelation

-A common challenge when analyzing large spatial datasets is the confounding effects of unmeasured variables.
+A common challenge when analyzing large spatial datasets is the confounding effect of unmeasured variables.
 We simulated spatial data with a latent variable zi as a 2-dimensional sine wave,

 zi=sin2πN+π4k+l (Eq.
 4)

 where k and l are the vertical and horizontal positions of location i, and N is the number of cycles on the grid (Fig. 1b-d).
-When variation in the latent variable z was either coarser (Fig. 1b, N = 1) or finer (Fig. 1d, N = 9) than the spatial variation in classes x, the model was able to estimate the coefficients θ0 and θ1 with little bias and precision similar to that found without the latent variable (Table 2, compare case iii with i and ii).
-However, when scale of variation in the latent variable z was similar to that for classes x (Fig. 1c, N = 4), estimates of θ0 and θ1 were biased.
-This shows the unsurprising result that if the variable under analysis covaries with an unmeasured latent variable, the estimates for the effects of the measured variable will be confounded.
+When variation in the latent variable z was either coarser (Fig. 1b, N = 1) or finer (Fig. 1d, N = 9) than the spatial variation in classes x, the model was able to estimate the coefficients θ0 and θ1 with little bias and with precision similar to that found without the latent variable (Table 2, compare case iii with cases i and ii).
+However, when scale of variation in the latent variable z was similar to that for classes x (Fig. 1c, N = 4), estimates of θ0 and θ1 were more biased.
+This confirms that if the variable under analysis covaries with an unmeasured latent variable, the estimates for the effects of the measured variable will be confounded.

-4. Spatiotemporal data
+iv.
+Spatiotemporal data

 To simulate spatiotemporal data, we assumed that classes xi affect not only the mean value of yit at location i, but also the change in yit as a linear function of time.
-We set the goal of the analysis to estimate the time trends associated with classes x = 0 and 1, coefficients θ0 and θ1 (Table 2 case iv).
+We set the goal of the analysis to estimate the time trends associated with classes x = 0 and 1, coefficients θ0 and θ1 (Table 2, case iv).
 We simulated data for T = 30 time points on a grid with 1042 points, with the random error given by equation (1) in which there is both autocorrelation through time ( = 0.4) and in space (σ2Σ(D)).
 We estimated θ0 and θ1 using the full remotePARTS two-part procedure, estimating r from the residuals of the time-series analyses using fitCor and the nugget during the spatial analysis using fitGLS_partition.

 Estimates of the time trends θ0=0 and θ1=130 were unbiased (Table 2, case iv), and precision decreased with increasing spatial autocorrelation (r = 0, 0.05, and 0.25).
-Nonetheless, the was no apparent inflation of type I errors.
+Nonetheless, there was no apparent inflation of type I errors.
 Thus, even though remotePARTS reduced the temporal dimension of the spatiotemporal data for the spatial analysis, estimation was still unbiased and type I errors appropriate.

-5. Spatiotemporal data with latent spatiotemporal autocorrelation
+v.
+Spatiotemporal data with latent spatiotemporal autocorrelation

 In case v we added an additional spatiotemporal driver uit to the simulation model, with the goal of assessing the ability of remotePARTS to detect associations between spatiotemporal variables.
 We assumed that uit was a spatiotemporal random variable having the same form as εit (Table 2, case v) but with different temporal (ρu = 0 or 0.4) and spatial autocorrelation (ru = 0 or 0.25).
-Estimates of spatially autocorrelated effects of ut on y through time θ0=0 and θ1=1 were unbiased across all combinations of ρu and ru and type I error rates were not inflated.
+Estimates of spatially autocorrelated effects of uit on yit through time θ0=0 and θ1=1 were unbiased across all combinations of ρu and ru and type I error rates were not inflated.
 These results show that remotePARTS can test hypotheses about spatiotemporal drivers of trends.